Delhi LG Baijal visits hospital to enquire about health of cops injured in R-Day violence | Politics

-Delhi Lieutenant Governor on Thursday visited a hospital here to enquire about the health of policemen injured in the violence during the farmers' tractor parade in the national capital on Republic Day.
+Delhi Lieutenant Governor Anil Baijal on Thursday visited a hospital here to enquire about the health of policemen injured in the violence during the farmers' tractor parade in the national capital on Republic Day.

 Nearly 400 policemen were injured during the tractor parade of the farmers who have been protesting against the three central farm laws at Delhi's borders since late November.